ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

 Thus when selecting samples for training or when doing reinforcement learning we should use the correct grid ratio.

+### Training on smaller datasets

+I have created datasets with just 8 task variations (compared to previous experiments with more than 400).
+Using a batch size of 32 it would take on average 100 steps to see the whole dataset.

+TODO:

 ## Conclusion

 - Changing some parameters of the training such as the save steps does not allow to continue training afterwards.